 Important Call Features for Healthcare

-Voicemail can let patients leave a message for the surgery when the office is closed.
+When the office is closed, voicemail can let patients leave a message for the surgery.
 No more waiting until morning to report an urgent issue or schedule an appointment.

 And we can’t forget the helpful automated reminders that can be sent to patients to remind them of upcoming appointments, reducing the number of missed appointments.